-Ninety-six applications were received for the School.
-Thirty-four participants were selected.
-Twenty-nine of these individuals were from the US and Canada and five were international participants.
-Twenty of the participants were female and fourteen were male.
+Ninety-one applications were received for the School.
+Thirty-three participants were selected.
+Twenty-four of these individuals were from the US and Canada and nine were international participants.

 Each participant is assigned a faculty member to serve as a mentor to guide them through the development of their presentation.
 During the School time was set aside for a career planning discussion at which time the fellows may interact with their mentors in a casual setting to gain advice on their future career choices.
 Past participants noted that they received helpful advice from the faculty regarding their future career choices and enjoyed this networking opportunity.
 Many of the faculty members stay in contact with their fellows well after the School has ended and continue the mentoring process.

 The structure of the Summer School is for each attendee to present a case and for there to be a group discussion of appropriate management or diagnostic strategies.
 The senior faculty members bring a wealth of experience and are selected to represent specific interests.
 In addition to providing valuable insights into the cases, the faculty also present state-of-the-art lectures on their subject of interest.
 A faculty member is also selected to moderate each session.
 Patients with primary immune deficiencies are not common at most Allergy / Immunology training programs and the Summer School provides an opportunity for fellows and junior faculty to gain important expertise before launching their own careers.